 With Johnny Mack Brown and Fuzzy Knight in the Universal western Boss of Bullion City

-LEFT: With frequent co-star Jon Hall in the Universal actioner Arabian Nights, the first of their six films together.
+LEFT: With frequent co-stars Jon Hall and Sabu in the Universal actioner Arabian Nights.
+This was the first of six films in which Hall and Montez costarred.
 RIGHT: With Sabu

 Bombay Clipper (1942)